Vyral/base-template/_posts/2023-01-05-housing-market-update-for-january.md

 tags:
   - Market Update
   - Real Estate
-excerpt: The latest stats and a great tip for the market in January
+excerpt: The latest real estate stats and a great tip for the market in January.
 enclosure:
 pullquote: When we look at historical data, rates are still at a great level.
 enclosure_type: video/mp4